 When you have limited work experience in an industry you’d like to break into, job shadowing can be an excellent way to gain familiarity with the work itself and add a notable credential to your resume.

-In this article, we’ll take a closer look at job shadowing, discuss some of the main benefits (especially when listing it on your resume), and then get into some methods and examples of including job shadowing on your resume.
+In this article, we’ll take a closer look at job shadowing, discuss some of the main benefits, and detail practical methods for including job shadowing on your resume, including real examples.

 How to list shadowing on your resume

 Follow these steps to include shadowing on your resume: